toolstack/schedule-posts-calendar/readme.txt

 7. The schedule mode in the posts/pages list.

 == Changelog ==
+= 5.1 =
+* Release date: February 5, 2016
+* Fixed: Cleaned up some WP_DEBUG messages.
+* Fixed: Incorrect month set when the today button was pressed with the popup calendar enabled.

 = 5.0 =
 * Release date: April 3, 2015
 * Added "wordpress" theme that copies the colors from the current wordpress admin theme.